sjohnson1021/XZZPCB-Layer-Viewer/index.md

 - Public member variables for element vectors and metadata allow direct access, which can be convenient but reduces encapsulation.
 Getter methods are provided for some collections (e.g., `getComponents()`).
 - The nested `BoardPoint2D` struct is defined for `origin_offset`.
 Consider if a common 2D point structure (perhaps from `utils` or a dedicated geometry module) could be used project-wide to avoid minor duplications like this and `Point2D` in `Component.hpp`.
 - Loading status is tracked by `m_isLoaded` (private) and an `m_errorMessage` (private), accessible via `IsLoaded()` and `GetErrorMessage()`.
-- A private method `ParseBoardFile(const std::string& filePath)` is commented out, suggesting it was considered for internalizing the loading logic, which is now handled externally by `PcbLoader` creating/populating a `Board` object (as seen in `Application.cpp`).
+- A private method `ParseBoardFile(const std::string& filePath)` is commented out, suggesting it was considered for internalizing the loading logic, which is now handled externally by `XZZPCBLoader` creating/populating a `Board` object (as seen in `Application.cpp`).
 The current `Board(const std::string& filePath)` constructor in `Board.cpp` has a dummy implementation.

 ## `src/pcb/Board.cpp`

-**Purpose:** Implements the `Board` class, primarily its constructors and methods for accessing layer information and loading status.
-The current file path constructor has a dummy implementation that simulates loading board data, intended for testing and UI development purposes before full `PcbLoader` integration.
+**Purpose:** Implements the `Board` class, including its constructors and methods for accessing layer information and loading status.
+The file path constructor now utilizes a `BoardLoaderFactory` to load board data from a specified file.

 **Key Classes & Structs:**
 - (Implements `Board` class from `Board.hpp`)